-- When found and selected, you'll likely be asked if you're sure you want to load the defaults.
+- When found and selected, you are asked if you're sure you want to load the defaults.
 Press Y for yes or arrow to the yes option.

-- Once the default values have been set, make sure to Save and Exit and not just exit.
+- Once the default values are set, make sure to Save and Exit.

-If you're working on a computer with a Phoenix BIOS that has Main - Advanced - Security - ... across the top of the screen, you can get to this setting by using the right arrow to move over to Advanced.
+A Phoenix BIOS with Main - Advanced - Security at the top of the screen, you can get to this setting using the right arrow to move over to Advanced.
 Under Advanced, arrow down to the Reset Configuration Data option and change the value from Disabled or No to Enabled or Yes.

-Once the above has been done, press the F10 key and Save and Exit CMOS setup.
+Once the above is done, press F10 and Save and Exit CMOS setup.

 In PnP/PCI Configurations

-If you're working with a Phoenix BIOS that has different options and one of them is PnP/PCI Configuration, move the cursor down to this option and press Enter.
-Within the PnP/PCI Configurations, change the Reset Configuration Data from Disabled to Enabled.
+If you're working with a Phoenix BIOS with PnP/PCI Configuration, move the cursor down to this option and press Enter.
+In the PnP/PCI Configurations, change the Reset Configuration Data from Disabled to Enabled.

-Once the above has been done press the F10 key and Save and Exit CMOS setup.
+Once the above is done, press F10 and Save and Exit the CMOS setup.

 Hard reset the CMOS

-Caution: When inside your computer, make sure you're aware of ESD and all it's potential dangers.
+When inside your computer, make sure you're aware of ESD (electrostatic discharge) and all its potential dangers.

-If the above steps do not reset the CMOS settings, we suggest removing the CMOS battery, like the one in the picture, causing the computer to forget all CMOS settings, including the password.
-Wait 5 minutes after removing the battery, then put the battery back into the motherboard and turn it on.
+If the steps above do not reset the CMOS settings, we suggest removing the CMOS battery, which causes the computer to forget all CMOS settings, including the password.
+Wait 5 minutes after removing the battery, then put the battery back into the motherboard and turn on the computer.

-If your computer does not have a CMOS battery or you're unable to find it, you'll need to do a hard reset on the CMOS using a jumper or dip switch on the motherboard.
-Information on finding these can be found in your computer or motherboard documentation.
+If the CMOS battery cannot be found, you need to do a hard reset on the CMOS using a jumper or DIP switch on the motherboard.
+Information on finding these is in your computer or motherboard documentation.